Eco friendly Diving Phuket With Local Dive Thailand

 All of the above can result in a fine of THB 100,000.
 The last thing we want is any of our guests to have a bad experience in Thailand so please help us follow the rules.

 We try to be as environmentally conscious as possible, that begins in the morning with the tour leaders briefing.
-We don’t use any plastic disposable cups, plates or cutlery, we have recycle bins for cans and any plastic bottles that you may bring on-board (please avoid this if you can), there’s no harmful soaps or shampoo’s in our toilets and we have septic tanks in our toilets.
+Our crew don’t use any plastic disposable cups, plates or cutlery.
+We have recycle bins for cans and any plastic bottles that you may bring on-board (please avoid this if you can).
+There’s no harmful soaps or shampoo’s in our toilets and we have septic tanks in our toilets.

 If there’s anything else you feel we can do then please contact us after being on our boat and if possible we will action it.
 Hope to see you on-board soon.